Video #9 – Our Garden Tour & Swiss Chard Stuffed BBQ Pork Loin

 - Add the pineapple and cook for about 2 minutes or until soft. .
 Remove from heat and season with sea salt and pepper.
 Allow the filling to cool a bit.

 - Remove pork from marinade.
 Slice a long cut into the pork loin creating a cavity.
 Stuff cavity with swiss chard mixture, then place on a pre-heated BBQ.
-Grill approx. 4-5 minutes on each side or until pork is cooked.
+Grill approx. 4-5 minutes on each side or until pork is cooked at 165F at it's thickest part.
 Make sure to control BBQ heat so it isn’t overwhelmingly hot.

 - Remove pork from grill & allow to cool before serving.
 But don't wait until the pork get cold or else they'll get tough.